Search the Health Library

 The University of Maryland Hospital is a 1600-bed facility located near the Baltimore Harbor, with approximately 120 beds devoted to the care of children.
 Facilities include a pediatric intensive care unit (12 beds), a neonatal intensive care unit (35 beds) and age-determined wards (annual ER visits of 15,276 and annual outpatient visits of 39,023).

-Pediatric Surgery at Maryland is a section in general surgery under the direction of Dr. Roger Voigt with Dr. J. Laurance Hill, Dr. Eric Strauch, and Dr. Sam Alaish providing general and thoracic pediatric surgical supervision.
+Pediatric Surgery at Maryland is a section in general surgery under the direction of Dr. Roger Voigt with Dr. Eric Strauch, Dr. James Moore, Dr. Jeannie Chun, Dr. Kimberly Lumpkins and Dr. Helena Crowley providing general and thoracic pediatric surgical supervision.
 Drs.
-Voigt, Hill, Strauch and Alaish have joint academic appointments at The Johns Hopkins University School of Medicine.
-In addition, there are surgical subspecialists in children's urology, plastics, cardiovascular and neurosurgery, and full-time subspecialists in pediatrics, neonatology, oncology, cardiology, neurology, anesthesia, pediatric radiology and pathology.
+Voigt and Lumpkins also provide pediatric urologic expertise.
+In addition, there are surgical subspecialists in plastics, cardiovascular and neurosurgery, and full-time subspecialists in pediatrics, neonatology, oncology, cardiology, neurology, anesthesia, pediatric radiology and pathology.

 The first year resident in Pediatric Surgery is the Chief Resident on the pediatric surgical service at the University of Maryland for six months.
 His/her team consists of a general surgery resident, surgical intern and a senior pediatric resident.